cockroachdb/cockroach-cloud-sdk-go/docs/OpenIDConnectConfigurationApi.md

 > ApiOidcConfig CreateApiOidcConfig(ctx).CreateApiOidcConfigRequest(createApiOidcConfigRequest).Execute()

-Create an API OIDC configuration
+Create an API OIDC configuration (Deprecated)

+This endpoint has been deprecated in favor of /jwt-issuers

+Can be used by the following roles assigned at the organization scope:
+- ORG_ADMIN

 ### Example